 5. Now select ‘Next’.

 The iPhone will now check account information and will bring you to a new window once done.
 You may get a pop up window saying: Can’t connect using SSL.
 Would you like to try without SSL? – select ‘YES’.
-Be patient as this can be a slow process.
+Be patient.

 This is where you will set up incoming and outgoing server information.